When a Business Needs a Lifeline

 Let’s break it down.

 Imagine your company owes you money.
 Suddenly, it goes into liquidation.
-This means the company is officially broke, and its assets are sold to pay off debts.
+This means the company is officially bankrupt, and its assets are being sold to pay off its debts.
 But wait, there’s a twist: the company can now apply for business rescue.
 This is where things get complicated.

 What is Business Rescue?

-Business rescue is a legal process that allows a struggling company to restructure its debts and operations to avoid liquidation.
+Business rescue is a legal process that enables a struggling company to restructure its debts and operations, thereby avoiding liquidation.
 A business rescue practitioner is appointed to oversee the process, and creditors are often allowed to vote on a rescue plan.

 Is it good news for creditors?